jindalpankaj/mozillians/docs/installation/installation-docker.rst

 Docker Installation
 ====================

 Mozillians development environment can be installed using **docker**.
-This way we run Mozillians and all it's dependencies as docker containers. `Here <https://www.docker.com/whatisdocker/>`_ you can find more info about what docker is.
+This way we run Mozillians and all its dependencies as docker containers. `Here <https://www.docker.com/whatisdocker/>`_ you can find more info about what docker is.

 ************
 Dependencies